Spencer Steer Preview, Player Props: Reds vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.2 K/9, the fifth-worst in MLB.
+- The Guardians pitching staff is 26th in the league with a collective 8.2 strikeouts per nine innings.

-- The Guardians' 3.95 team ERA ranks seventh among all league pitching staffs.
+- The Guardians' 3.99 team ERA ranks ninth among all MLB pitching staffs.

-- Guardians pitchers combine to allow the fewest home runs in baseball (165 total, 1.1 per game).
+- Guardians pitchers combine to allow the second-fewest home runs in baseball (170 total, 1.1 per game).

-- The righty last pitched on Wednesday against the Kansas City Royals, when he threw 5 1/3 innings, allowing three earned runs while giving up seven hits.
+- In his last outing on Friday against the Baltimore Orioles, the righty went five innings, allowing four earned runs while surrendering six hits.

+- The 28-year-old has a 3.91 ERA and 7.4 strikeouts per nine innings in 20 games this season, while allowing a batting average of .254 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.